 You are seriously thinking about retirement.
-You have attended the Retirement Planning Class, and you are trying to make some decisions.
+You have attended the Retirement Planning Seminar, and you are trying to make some decisions.
 What should you do now?

 Request a formal estimate